 2. STACK (Most appropriate for Speed and Collaboration)

 STACK is a construction takeoff and estimating software highly rated for its quick implementation and collaborative multi-user capabilities.
 It offers pre-construction online tools for residential contractors and commercial and specialty trade contractors.
-It can quickly perform takeoffs and produce accurate estimates from PDF blueprints or electronic plans through its user-friendly drag-and-drop interface.
+This can quickly perform takeoffs and produce accurate estimates from PDF blueprints or electronic plans through its user-friendly drag-and-drop interface.

-It also allows users to invite team members and collaborate in real-time and is best for growing businesses or teams spread far apart.
+It also allows users to invite team members and collaborate in real-time, and is best for growing businesses or teams spread far apart.
 Though its integration opportunities are few compared to others on this list, STACK is praised for excellent customer service and user experience.

 Estimated Costs: It starts at $1,999 annually for single-user use.